 It wasn't too long, luckily, before she found a job, as secretary-stenographer in a shipping firm.
-All day long she sat at a typewriter, slowly bringing skill back to fingers grown stiff from market the first state. stiff from many months of idleness.
+All day long she sat at a typewriter, slowly bringing skill back to fingers grown stiff from many months of idleness.
 But when she left the office the existence of her job vanished completely from her mind, because she had no real interest in it.

 FOR the first time in her life, she took long walks.
-At night, on week-ends, she tramped the city streets.
-To Fisherman's Wharf, then past rows of warehouses to the Embarcadero, where the air smelled of coffee and Up the cobbled noisiness of Mission Street.
+At night, on weekends, she tramped the city streets.
+To Fisherman's Wharf, then past rows of warehouses to the Embarcadero, where the air smelled of coffee and spices.
+Up the cobbled noisiness of Mission Street.
 Along the sparkling Marina, where the Golden Gate Bridge flung itself against the sky.
-But never out past Twin Peaks, into a part of town where the houses sat perched on the sides of steep hills, and there on the sides of steep hills, and there was always fog . . .
-January . . .
+But never out past Twin Peaks, into a part of town where the houses sat perched on the sides of steep hills, and there was always fog . . .
 February . . .
+February . . .

-March.
-It was almost a year since her divorce-the longest year of her life.
+It was almost a year since her divorce

+the longest year of her life.
 And at last, late one Saturday afternoon, she could hold out no longer.
 Something was pulling her to the square little white stucco house, out on the top of the hill overlooking the valley that led to the sea.
-Her heart valley that led to the sea.
 Her heart cried out for a sight of it.
 Just a sight, and then she would go away again.

 It was foggy, of course.
 Terribly foggy, almost worse than she had ever seen it before; and the darkness had fallen early.
 There were no lights in the house, but a car stood at the curb.
 As she came closer she saw that it was a new one, and she wondered who owned it.
 She wondered who was living there now, too.
-Not Jack-
+Not Jackand clean as ever.
+"Hello!"